jdegand/di/README.md

 ## Thoughts

-- If you wrap each row inside another component, then you can intialize a store for each wrapper component.
+- If you wrap each row inside another component, then you can initialize a store for each wrapper component.
 - I modified the pipe just to see what it would take to achieve the result.
 - I passed currencyCode to the pipe.
 I was able to display the currencyCode but displaying the symbol code doesn't seem possible without a dictionary / lookup object.
 - I tried to use patchState inside the transform pipe but you get `Error: NG0100: ExpressionChangedAfterItHasBeenCheckedError: Expression has changed after it was checked.
 Previous value: '1000 US$'.
 Current value: '1000 €'.`